offensive-packaging/documentation/o-saft/index.md

          the value to be set for this key.
 Note that unknown keys are ignored silently.

-         If KEY=TEXT is an exiting filename, all lines from that file are read and set.
+         If  'KEY=TEXT'  is an existing filename, all lines from that file are read and set.
 For details see  CONFIGURATION FILE  below.

-         CIPHER  must be a valid cipher suite name as shown with:
+         'CIPHER'  must be a valid cipher suite name as shown with:

                o-saft.pl ciphers